becoming/becoming.github.io/content/docs/how_tos/003_intellij_idea_introduction.md

     - `F3` Toggle bookmarks
     - `Cmd + F3` Open list of bookmarks

-1. Breakpoints
-    - Toggle
-        - `Left click on the line`
-        - `Cmd + F8`
-    - Edit or set condition and Open breakpoints window
-        - `Cmd + Shift + F8`
-    - When in debug, the panels have a `Disable breakpoints button`

 1. Hold cursor over a button, link, icon, etc. to get a tooltip with name of the feature

-1. Support for `@Nullable`, with default highlight level set to `Warning`

-1. Auto-contracts, deduced from method declaration: `@Nullable` vs `@NotNull`
-    - An icon will appear at the line level to show the contract

 1. Auto-re-index
     - IDE updates